-How to roll multiple years of unpaid tax debt into a single payment.
+How to roll multiple years of unpaid tax debt into a single, simplified monthly payment.

 If you have several years’ worth of tax debts, a great first question for you to ask is, “can’t I just consolidate these bills into one?”
 The short answer is yes.
 But let’s think about the word “consolidate”.
 You may have the notion that tax debts work like credit cards, in that by agreeing to combine your balances you can receive a lower, overall total.
 Unfortunately, that concept doesn’t really apply with the IRS.
 Not exactly.